gbouras13/plassembler/docs/install.md

 **MacOS**

-For MacOS environments, the current plassembler bioconda installation method will only install the latest available bioconda Unicycler version of v0.4.8.
-Plassembler should still run without any issue and provide a satisfactory assembly, but you will be warned of this when you run Plassembler.
+For MacOS environments, the current conda installation method will only install the latest available bioconda Unicycler version of v0.4.8.

-Ryan Wick (the author of Unicycler) suggests that v0.5.0 should ideally be used, as v0.4.8 is not compatible with the latest versions of spades (see [here](https://github.com/rrwick/Unicycler/releases/tag/v0.5.0) ).
+Ryan Wick (the author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades (see [here](https://github.com/rrwick/Unicycler/releases/tag/v0.5.0) ).
 This will require another installation step on MacOS.

 To install Unicycler v0.5.0, it is recommended that you install Unicycler from github after installing Plassembler follows:

 ```
 # installs plassembler into an environment called 'plassemblerENV' and activates it
-conda create -n plassemblerENV
+conda create -n plassemblerENV plassembler
 conda activate plassemblerENV
-conda install -c bioconda plassembler
 # installs Unicycler v0.5.0
 pip3 install git+https://github.com/rrwick/Unicycler.git
 ```